Data-driven Spatial Classification using Multi-Arm Bandits for Monitoring with Energy-Constrained Mobile Robots: Methodology

 \subsection{Collision avoidance for the sensors}

 While \eqref{eq:motion_constraint_no_visit_no_collision_y} and \eqref{eq:motion_constraint_no_visit_no_collision_x} ensure that no sensors and stations occupy the same cell for collision avoidance purposes, we may still have collisions during transitions.
-Figure~\ref{fig:linear_assignment} (top) shows four potential collision cases in paths computed by the low-level planner, involving any pair of sensors.
-We avoid such collisions via a linear assignment-based reassignment of the waypoints to the robots, as shown in Figure~\ref{fig:linear_assignment} (bottom).
-Similar reassignment-based corrections to multi-agent motion plans have been used in literature~\cite{michael2008distributed}.
+We avoid such collisions via a linear assignment-based reassignment of the waypoints to the robots, similarly to~\cite{michael2008distributed}.
 Given the paths of the $N_d$ sensors of any sensing cycle $k$, let $\calt_{jk}$ and $\calt_{(j+1)k}$ be the set of cell locations the sensors will visit at time $j$ and $j+1$ respectively.
 The linear assignment problem amounts to finding a bijection $f: \calt_{jk} \rightarrow \calt_{(j+1)k}$ that minimizes the cost function $\sum_{l \in \calt_{jk}}{C(l, f(l))}$, where $C(l, f(l))$ denotes the Euclidean distance between cell location $l$ and $f(l)$.
 Recall that linear assignment problems are a special class of integer linear program that admit polynomial time solutions~\cite{BurkardAssignment}.
 The proposed reassignment ensures that the new paths for $N_d$ sensors are corrected simultaneously, the resulting paths have minimal interaction in the continuous space, and that the sensors collectively visits the same set of waypoints as if executing the original paths.
-We can also use a similar reassignment strategy to ensure collision avoidance among pairs of stations.
+Similar reassignment strategy may be used to ensure collision avoidance among stations too.